Skip to content

 wallpapers

 Search folders for images and sets the background image at a regular interval.
-Images are selected randomly from the full list of images found.
+Pictures are selected randomly from the full list of images found.

 • adding support for random images to any background setting tool